Adversarial Meta-Learning of Gamma-Minimax Estimators That Leverage Prior Knowledge: Simulations and data analyses

 We compare the risk of the JVHW estimator and our trained $\Gamma$-minimax estimator under our set data-generating mechanism computed with 20000 Monte Carlo runs.
 We also compare their Bayes risk under the computed prior from Algorithm~\ref{algorithm: convenient SGDmax} using the last and finest grid in the computation with 20000 Monte Carlo runs.
 The results are summarized in Table~\ref{table: entropy result}.
-In this simulation experiment, our $\Gamma$-minimax estimator reduces the risk by a fair percentage compared with the JVHW estimator with somewhat informative prior knowledge.
-With almost noninformative prior knowledge, the risk of our $\Gamma$-minimax under $P_0$ is slightly higher than the JVHW estimator, but the Bayes risk is still lower.
-The elevated risk under $P_0$ in this case is not surprising given that $\Gamma$-minimax estimators generally do not achieve optimal performance under every data-generating mechanism, but rather achieve optimal performance under the least favorable prior that is consistent with available knowledge.
-According to these simulation results, we conclude that incorporating weakly or strongly informative prior knowledge into the estimator may result in some improvement in estimating entropy.
+In this simulation experiment, our $\Gamma$-minimax estimator reduces the risk by a fair percentage compared with the JVHW estimator and achieves lower worst-case Bayes risk.
+According to these simulation results, we conclude that incorporating informative prior knowledge into the estimator may result in some improvement in estimating entropy.
 Thus, for well-posed statistical problems with satisfactory solutions, we expect mild or no substantial improvement and little deterioration from using a Gamma-minimax estimator.

-Fig~\ref{figure: entropy Bayes risk and risk} presents the unbiased estimator of Bayes risks over iterations when computing a $\Gamma_1$-minimax estimator.
-With somewhat informative prior information present, the Bayes risks appear to fluctuate without an increasing or decreasing trend at the beginning and decrease after several thousand iterations.
-With almost no prior information, the Bayes risks appear to fluctuate with no trend.
+Fig.~\ref{figure: entropy Bayes risk and risk} presents the unbiased estimator of Bayes risks over iterations when computing a $\Gamma_1$-minimax estimator.
+With strongly informative prior information present, the Bayes risks appear to fluctuate without an increasing or decreasing trend at the beginning and decrease slowly after several thousand iterations.
+With weakly informative or almost no prior information, the Bayes risks also decrease slowly.
 A reason may be that the JVHW estimator is already minimax rate optimal \citep{Jiao2015}.
-The computed $\Gamma$-minimax estimators also appear to be somewhat similar to the JVHW estimator: in the output layer of the three settings with different prior information, the coefficients for the JVHW estimator are $0.96$, $0.95$ and $0.95$, respectively; the coefficients for the previous hidden layer are $0.17$, $0.09$ and $0.02$, respectively; the intercepts are $0.09$, $0.13$ and $0.16$, respectively.
+The computed $\Gamma$-minimax estimators also appear to be somewhat similar to the JVHW estimator: in the output layer of the three settings with different prior information, the coefficients for the JVHW estimator are $0.97$, $0.90$ and $0.89$, respectively; the coefficients for the previous hidden layer are $0.17$, $0.17$ and $0.20$, respectively; the intercepts are $0.06$, $0.30$ and $0.30$, respectively.